OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Dynamic Analysis

-Test extrated hashes as within "Testing if anything but a KDF (key-derivation function) is used for storing passwords".
+Test extracted hashes as within "Testing if anything but a KDF (key-derivation function) is used for storing passwords".
 If no hash or KDF has been used, brute-force attacks or attacks using dictionaries will be more efficient due to the reduced key space.

 #### Remediation

-Pass the user-supplied password into a salted hash funcation or KDF; use its resuls as key for the cryptographic function.
+Pass the user-supplied password into a salted hash function or KDF; use its result as key for the cryptographic function.

 #### References